 Here you’ll find some design tips that we’ve learned during the many years we’ve been in the area rug business.
 We’re always available to help you if you have any questions once you start your area rug search.
-Feel free to Contact us and we’ll get started helping you find that rug with just the right colors, size, and design.
+Feel free to contact us and we’ll get started helping you find that rug with just the right colors, size, and design.

 Size of Rug

-When choosing a rug for a dining room for example, you’ll want to make sure that the rug is large enough so that when the chairs around the dining room table are pulled back to take your seat, the chairs are still on the rug.
+For example, when choosing a rug for a dining room for example, you’ll want to make sure that the rug is large enough so that when the chairs around the dining room table are pulled back to take your seat, the chairs are still on the rug.
 Otherwise, your guests will have trouble pulling their chairs forward without catching the legs on the edge of the rug.

-If you have a beautiful wood floor in an entryway or den, you may want to size the rug so that more of the floor shows.
+Or, if you have a beautiful wood floor in an entryway or den, you may want to size the rug so that more of the floor shows.
 Some say that you should leave at least three to four feet of floor showing around the area rug.